jonathanwdev/myclinic/FrontEnd/readme.md

 <h1>MyClinic Web</h1>
-<p>In this application you can manage you clinic, your schedule, your profile and your employees, also, the clients can use this version.
-They can create profile, read notifications, create another one and they can manage his account and cancel appointments</p>
+<strong>In this application you can manage you clinic, your schedule, your profile and your employees, also, the clients can use this version.
+They can create profile, read notifications, create another one and they can manage his account and cancel appointments</strong>
-<h3>I did this application with react, redux and redux saga</h3>
+<h4>I did this application with react, redux and redux saga</h4>
 <br>

 <p>